austinf615alt/network-act/README.md

 </p>
 <p>

 - Reconnected to Windows Virtual Machine and initiated packet capture within Wireshark, filtering for SSH traffic.
 From Powershell, established an SSH connection to the Ubuntu Linux Virtual Machine using its private IP address (ssh labuser@10.0.0.5), initiating secure remote shell access.
 Executed basic Linux commands within the session and observed encrypted SSH packet exchanges in Wireshark.
+SSH uses TCP port 22 and allows remote connections to Linux systems and less commonly Windows environments.

 </p>
 <br />